sanderfrenken/MSKTiled/README.md

 This way, we have access to view's size, and are able to pass it along to our `MSKTiledMapScene` instances.

-This should be enough to start with the scene itself.

 Once you have setup your tilemap in Tiled it should looklike this:

 ![image info](./documentation/tiled-example.png)

 Pay attention to using `CSV` for encoding the map, and using `orthogonal` for orientation.
 Isometric is not supported so far.

 For each layer present in the map, SKTiled will create a `SKTileMapNode`.
-We do need to instruct SKTiled what zPosition should be used per layer.
+We do need to instruct SKTiled what `zPosition` should be used per layer.
 This information can be provided using a dictionary:

 ```
 let zPositionPerNamedLayer = [